hove-io/navitia/documentation/rfc/ptref_grammar.md

 Method predicates allow you to request for a set of object of a given type, and then getting the corresponding objects of another type.
 Sub request allow you to chain such a pattern.
 Imagine you want to list the line of the same network of a given line.
 First, you want to get the networks corresponding to the given line, and then getting the corresponding lines from these networks.

 The syntax is `get collection <- expression`.
-It is lower priority that the set operators and its associativity is right to left.
+It is lower priority than the operators and its associativity is right to left.
 It can be used as a predicate (`(get collection <- expression) or pred`), and nested several times (`get collection1 <- get collection2 <- expression`).

 |without parenthesis|equivalent to|
 |-------------------|-------------|